albertma/HeartBeatMemory/README_en.md

 # HeartBeatMemory

 Automatically generate warm life memory diaries from your photos and calendar events using AI.
+Utilize VLM(Vision Language Model) on iOS device side, instead of Cloud VLM.
+I believe the future LLM is not only on Cloud side but also on device side.

 ## Features